resoursea/api/README.md

 Now you have a new REST service runnig, to **GET** your new `Gopher` Resource, open any browser and type `http://localhost:8080/gopher`.

-Another more complete example shows how to build and testing a [simple library service](https://github.com/resoursea/example) with database access, dependency injection and the use of `ID`.
+Another more complete example shows how to build and testing a [simple library service](https://github.com/resoursea/example) with database access, dependency injection and the use of `api.ID`.

 ## Basis